Gas Detectors and Meters (for Wildfires and Air Quality)

 Sensor technology is an important tool in detecting forest fires by monitoring pressure, humidity, temperature, and chemical parameters.
 In particular, particulate, carbon dioxide (CO2), and carbon monoxide (CO) sensors are important for detecting wildfire smoke.
 This is because of the high amounts of carbon byproducts produced in burning plant matter.
 Wildfire smoke contains many fine particles which can be monitored using a particulate matter detector.

-What Does a Particulate Matter Meter Detect?
+What Does a PM2.5 Meter Detect?

 Just like a smoke alarm, a particulate detector detects airborne particulates with extreme sensitivity.
 These devices provide earlier warning to particles that can penetrate the lungs and bloodstream.
 Particulate matter (PM) refers to any smoke, particulates, or dust that might be suspended in the air.

 Detecting PM is an excellent indicator for indoor air quality as a result of the outdoor environment.
 This can be seen in areas where wildfire smoke contributes to poor air quality.